Analysis | Why Hong Kong’s Still Protesting and Where It May Go: QuickTake

 2. Why are people still protesting?

-Hong Kong’s leader, Chief Executive Carrie Lam, called the extradition bill “dead” but stopped short of formally withdrawing it from the government’s agenda, meaning it could resurface.
-Meanwhile, the protesters’ list of demands has grown to include Lam’s resignation, an independent inquiry into the alleged use of excessive force by police, and the release of all arrested protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era rioting charge.
+Even though Hong Kong’s leader, Chief Executive Carrie Lam, suspended the bill in July, it took another two months for her to formally withdraw it from the government’s agenda.
+By then, protesters were also demanding Lam’s resignation, an independent inquiry into the alleged use of excessive force by police, and the release of all arrested protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era rioting charge.
 Some pro-democracy activists have revived calls for electoral reform, including direct elections for the chief executive, amid fears that personal freedoms are being increasingly restricted under Beijing’s rule.
 On Sept.
 2 Reuters reported it had obtained a recording of Lam speaking privately to business leaders in which she said she would quit if she could, and that her ability to resolve the crisis is “very limited” because it has become a national security and sovereignty issue for China.
 Asked about the recording at a news conference, Lam denied asking China’s permission to resign.

 3. What does China say?